mdbergmann/cl-swbymabeweb/blogs/20220321---House_automation_tooling_-_Part_2_-_Getting_Serial.md

 ##### Development peer

-OK, in order to 'simulate' the production device we use an Amiga 1200, which still has a serial port and a nice software (Term) which allows to act as a serial peer for development.
-The application 'Term' has an Amiga Rexx (ARexx) interface which allows to script behavior in Term.
+OK, in order to 'simulate' the boiler we use an Amiga 1200, which still has a serial port and a nice software called 'Term' which allows to act as a serial peer for development.
+The application 'Term' has an Amiga Rexx (ARexx) scripting interface which allows to script behavior in Term.
 In the end this could be handy to create a half-automated test environment for system tests.
 However, for now we only do feasability work to figure out if and how the serial library works to plan a bit ahead what has to be done in the serial interface module of the automation tool.
-This should be the only sort of manual testing.
+This should be the only (sort of) manual testing.
 From there we structure the code in a way to abstract the serial interface in order to fake or mock the serial communication which allows an easier and faster feedback development.

 => picture of the adapter cable 9-pin to 24pin.